nelsonracevedo/Windows-Troubleshooting-Incident-Response-Lab/Incident-01-No-Internet/incident-report.md

 - Confirmed that the issue was only affecting this workstation.
 - Checked the network adapter status and confirmed it was enabled.
 - Tested network connectivity with the ping command.
-- Tested network connectivity with the nslookup command and realized it was a problem with the DNS server.

 ---